future-architect/vuls/README.md

 By Default, using a native Go implementation from crypto/ssh.
 This is useful in situations where you may not have access to traditional UNIX tools.

-To use external ssh command, specify this option.
+To use external SSH command, specify this option.
 This is useful If you want to use ProxyCommand or cipher algorithm of SSH that is not supported by native go implementation.
 Don't forget to add below line to /etc/sudoers on the target servers. (username: vuls)
 ```